parquette/Parquette/README.md

 Prototype of embedding Arrow & DataFusion Rust libraries in a Swift macOS app via cbindgen interfaces and sharing the zero-copy arrays with Rust's wasm-bindgen JavaScript equivalent.

 Download the latest build from https://github.com/parquette/parquette/releases/latest/.
-It is deployed daily and automatically incorporates the latest DataFusion 4.0.0-SNAPSHOT (https://docs.rs/datafusion/).
+It is deployed frequently and automatically incorporates the latest DataFusion 4.0.0-SNAPSHOT (https://docs.rs/datafusion/).

 The app can open `.csv`. & `.parquet` files and execute rudimentary SQL.